-- The specific boiler manufacturer should be consulted to determine if a fuel conversion can be performed without adverse effects.
+- (1) The specific boiler manufacturer should be consulted to determine if a fuel conversion can be performed without adverse effects.
 The general NO_x reduction capability of initiating a change in fuel can be seen comparatively in table 11-1. - (2) A consideration when comtemplating a change in fuel type is that NO_x emission regulations are usually based on fuel type.
 Switching to a cleaner fuel may result in the necessity of conforming to a more strict emission standard.

-Table 11-1General NO emission andexcess air requirements for fuel types b.
+Table 11-1 General NO_x emission and excess air requirements for fuel types Range of Excess Air Level, NO_x Emissions promote these statistications in the Mil Btu b.
 Load reduction.
 Load reduction is an effective technique for reducing NO_x emissions.
 Load reduction has the effect of decreasing the heat release rate and reducing furnace temperature.
 A lowering of furnace temperature decreases the rate of NO_x formation.